Why Tubi is secretly the one streaming service you need right now

 As Black Lives Matter was gaining momentum in early June, Tubi, the largest free, ad-supported movie and TV streaming platform, expressed solidarity with the movement by creating a vertical called United Against Inequality.
-Amongst the titles that were curated for users were Ryan Coogler’s 2013 indie hit Fruitvale Station about the killing of a young Black man, Oscar Grant, by a BART police officer in 2009; the documentary Harriet Tubman: They Called Her Moses; and the 1979 mini series Freedom Road, which stars Muhammad Ali as an ex-slave in 1870’s Virginia who get elected to the U.S. Senate.
+Among the titles that were curated for users were Ryan Coogler’s 2013 indie hit Fruitvale Station, about the killing of a young Black man, Oscar Grant, by a BART police officer in 2009; the documentary Harriet Tubman: They Called Her Moses; and the 1979 miniseries Freedom Road, which stars Muhammad Ali as an ex-slave in 1870s Virginia who gets elected to the U.S. Senate.

 None of them were Tubi originals—there’s no such thing—but the move highlighted the way that the company is able to take its vast library of over 23,000 titles and nimbly present them to users in a way that feels fresh and relevant.